Anthematics/scraperfun/README.md

 Hi Team Hubdoc!

-Welcome to my Github profile & take a look around !
-I hope you like my coding choices.
+Welcome to my Github profile & take a look around.
+I learned quite a bit and I hope you like my coding choices.

 *Please git pull end of day Wednesday since I have one final STUBBORN issue to sort out - I must sanitize salary data so that way it does not show up in different columns.*